better beans, tough tomatoes, with prairie road organic seed

 prefer the podcast?

-THERESA PODOLL was the guest on the latest radio podcast.
+THERESA PODOLL was the guest on my radio podcast.
 You can listen anywhere, anytime: Locally, in my Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) region, “A Way to Garden” airs on Robin Hood Radio on Monday at 8:30 AM Eastern, with a rerun at 8:30 Saturdays.
 Get it free on iTunes, the Stitcher app, or streaming from RobinHoodRadio.com or via its RSS feed.
 The January 12, 2015 show can be streamed here now.
-Robin Hood is the smallest NPR station in the nation; our garden show marked the start of its fifth year in March, and is syndicated via PRX.
+Robin Hood is the smallest NPR station in the nation.

 (All photos courtesy of Theresa Podoll of Prairie Road, and used with permission.)